CapsCollective/raylib-cpp-starter/docs/MakefileExplanation.md

 # How the Makefile Works
 This document attempts to explain how the project's build-system works, as well as general concepts in Makefile.
 It was created with the intention to help newcomers to C/C++ and Make understand how everything in the project is done, so that they can even dive in and make changes of their own if necessary.
+The format of the document orders items from top to bottom in general order of appearance throughout [the actual project Makefile](/Makefile).

 ### Contents
 - [Macro Definitions](#macro-definitions)